When to visit Bhutan

 March - April

 Widely considered one of the best times to travel, spring sees pleasant temperatures and mostly clear skies, which means the incredible landscapes are at their best.
 Rainfall and humidity are low at this time.
-This is also the famous rhododendron season and it is a great time to go trekking.
+This is also the start of the famous rhododendron season and it is a great time to go trekking.

 May - June

 Bhutan's long summer begins at the start of May and sees increased humidity and rainfall.
 But before the arrival of the monsoon in late June, this can still be a good time to visit, with warmer temperatures throughout the country and shoulder-season rates.
+The rhododendron season is in full swing.

 July - August